-- Follow driver's instructions. - The bus will not move until all passengers are seated. - Remain seated throughout the trip, and leave your seat only when the buss has reached its destination and comes to a complete stop.
+- Follow driver's instructions. - The bus will not move until all passengers are seated. - Remain seated throughout the trip, and leave your seat only when the bus has reached its destination and comes to a complete stop. - Keep your books and parcels on your lap or put them under the seat or on the luggage rack. - Keep the aisle clear. - Do not talk to the driver except in case of emergency.

-- Keep your books and parcels on your lap or put them under the seat or on the luggage rack. - Keep the aisle clear. - Do not talk to the driver except in case of emergency. - Avoid doing anything that might disturb or interfere with the driver.
-Refrain from loud or boisterous talking or yelling. - Never stick hands, arms, head or feet out of the windows of the bus. - Do not open windows without the driver's permission. - Do not throw anything within the bus or out of a window; you might injure a pedestrian or force a motorist to make a dangerous maneuver. - Do not touch the emergency door or exit controls or any of the bus safety equipment. - Do not discard refuse in the bus. - Eat at home or school, but not on the bus. - Obey promptly the directions and instructions of the school bus driver. - Consequences for school bus stop misconduct will apply to all regular and late routes.
-Decisions regarding a student's eligibility to ride the bus in connection with co-curricular and extra-curricular events (for example, field trips or competitions) will be at the sole discretion of the school district.
+• Avoid doing anything that might disturb or interfere with the driver.
+Refrain from loud or boisterous talking or yelling.

+- Never stick hands, arms, head, or feet out of the windows of the bus. - Do not open windows without the driver's permission.

+• Do not throw anything within the bus or out of a window; you might injure a pedestrian or force a motorist to make a dangerous maneuver.

+- Do not touch the emergency door or exit controls or any of the bus safety equipment. - Do not discard refuse in the bus. - Eat at home or school, but not on the bus. - Obey promptly the directions and instructions of the school bus driver.

+• Consequences for school bus stop misconduct will apply to all regular and late routes.
+Decisions regarding a student's eligibility to ride the bus in connection with co-curricular and extra-curricular events (for example, field trips or competitions) will be at the sole discretion of the School District.
 Parents or guardians will be notified of any suspension of bus privileges.